shnigi/spedebot/README.md

 WEATHER_TOKEN=
 STEAM_TOKEN=

-Run locally with: npm start
+Run locally with: npm run dev

 Project has github actions pipeline to automatically deploy on server.